 1642 Charles l raised his Royal standard at Nottingham Castle to gather troops and armaments.
 This marks the start of the British Civil Wars.
 (1642 – 51)

-1651 John Hutchinson, governor of Nottingham arranged for the castle to be demolished, in order to prevent it from falling into the hands of Oliver Cromwell.
+1651 John Hutchinson, governor of Nottingham arranged for the castle to be demolished, to prevent it from falling into the hands of Oliver Cromwell.

 1811 The castle became neglected by the 4th Duke of Newcastle.
 Nottingham witnessed the first attacks by the Luddites protesting about declining wages.